Schenectady Police using virtual reality for de-escalation training

 SCHENECTADY, N.Y.
-(NEWS10) — The Schenectady Police Department and the Center for Community Justice teamed up with Catapult Games to develop virtual reality (VR) software centered around de-escalation tactics for police officers.
+(NEWS10) — The Schenectady Police Department and the Center for Community Justice teamed up with Catapult Games to develop virtual reality (VR) software centered on de-escalation tactics for police officers.

 The user views a scenario through VR goggles and makes choices with a game controller in an attempt to de-escalate the hypothetical situation.